First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Discussion

 \section{Discussion}

-In the present study, we investigated first passage time properties of diffusion with a broad class of stochastic DCs that are positive and non-zero.
-We showed that for diffusion in one-dimensional semi-infinite domain with an absorbing boundary, particles will eventually reach the absorbing boundary with probability one.
+In the present study, we investigated FPT properties of diffusion with a broad class of stochastic DCs that are positive and non-zero.
+We showed that for diffusion in a one-dimensional semi-infinite domain with an absorbing boundary, particles will eventually reach the absorbing boundary with probability one.
 We also showed that diffusion with a stochastic DC displays higher transport efficiency in an early arrival of particles at the absorbing boundary than would be expected under the corresponding diffusion with ensemble-averaged diffusivity.
-For a given distance to the absorbing boundary, the excess cumulative probability of early arriving particles is determined by the probability distribution of the time average of a stochastic DC.
+For a given distance to the absorbing boundary, the excess cumulative probability of early-arriving particles is determined by the probability distribution of the time average of a stochastic DC.
 Moreover, when particles begin to reach the absorbing boundary before the time change in a stochastic DC occurs, a stochastic DC with a larger supremum shows a more efficient transport in an early arrival of particles at the absorbing boundary even if the ensemble averages of stochastic DCs are the same.
-In addition to the above properties, when DCs are ergodic, the mean first passage time is infinite.
-Moreover, if particles take a long time to arrive at the absorbing boundary, the excess cumulative probability of early arriving particles is almost zero and the first passage time distribution can be well approximated by the L{\' e}vy-Smirnov distribution.
+In addition to the above properties, when DCs are ergodic, the mean FPT is infinite.
+Moreover, if particles take a long time to arrive at the absorbing boundary, the excess cumulative probability of early-arriving particles is almost zero and the FPT distribution can be well approximated by the L{\' e}vy-Smirnov distribution.
 We showed that these properties of diffusion with an ergodic DC result from the convergence of the time average of the DC to the ensemble average.

-There are many studies that have addressed properties of the first passage times for diffusion with stochastic DCs~\cite{Lanoiselee18, Sposini19, Grebenkov19, Grebenkov21, Sposini24}.
-However, to our knowledge, no studies have addressed the certainty of absorption in a general way.
-We also believe that the result that a stochastic DC with a larger supremum leads to more efficient transport of early arriving particles is not a previously known finding.
+There are many studies that have addressed properties of the FPTs for diffusion with stochastic DCs~\cite{Lanoiselee18, Sposini19, Grebenkov19, Grebenkov21, Sposini24}.
+However, to our knowledge, no studies have addressed the certainty of absorption in a general way; previous findings on this property remain limited to specific models~\cite{Sposini19, Grebenkov21}.
+We also believe that the result that a stochastic DC with a larger supremum leads to more efficient transport of early-arriving particles is not a previously known finding.